 If we take both of those URLs, input them into our browser’s address bar, and append HTTPS on the beginning, we can see that they load just fine.
 Therefore we simply need to proceed to do a search and replace on our site.

 There are are a lot of different ways in which you can perform a WordPress search and replace.
 In this post, we will walk you through two different recommended options.

 If you’re curious, we don’t recommend using the Really Simple SSL plugin.
 While it’s a great plugin, you shouldn’t rely on a plugin like this long term.
 You won’t be migrating back to HTTP later, so do it the right way and update your HTTP URLs in your database (as we’ll show you below).

 If you’re a Kinsta client, you can use our search and replace tool that is available from right within the MyKinsta dashboard.
-Under Sites click on “Manage” next to the site you want to run a search and replace on.
-Then click on “Tools” and you’ll find the Search and Replace tool at the bottom.
+Go to your site’s “Tools” page and click on Search and Replace.

-- Enter in the search field the value you want to search for in the database, which in this case is our HTTP domain:
+- In the search field, enter the value you want to search for in the database.
+In this case, we will use our HTTP domain:

-- Enter in the replace field the new value that should be used to replace the value that you are searching for.
-In this case, it is our HTTPS domain:
+- Check the “Replace” box to continue with the replacement process.
+In the replace with field, enter the value that should be used to replace the value you are searching for.
+In this case, we will use our HTTPS domain:

 Important: Ensure you don’t include any leading/trailing whitespace in either of the fields as this might produce undesirable results.